norihiro/obs-mute-filter/README.md

 adding 21 milliseconds of audio buffering, total audio buffering is now 85 milliseconds (source: cam3)
 ```
 It should not cause any problem but it's better to avoid unnecessary process.

+This plugin provides two filter types;
+1. Discard Audio --
+   This filter will just discard all audio data from the source.
+2. Discard Audio by UI --
+   This filter will discard audio data from the source while the source is muted in the mixer.

 ## Properties